The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: The recurrence formula for non-trivial zeros

 One can actually use any number of representations for $Z(s)$, and the challenge will be find more efficient algorithms to compute them.
-And finally, we report a numerical result for $Z(500)$ as:
+And finally, we report a numerical result for $Z(2m)$ for $m=250$ as:

 From this number, we extracted the first $10$ non-trivial zeros, which are summarized in Table $5$ for $k=250$.
-The previous non-trivial zeros used were already known to high precision to $2000$ decimal places in order to compute the $t_{n+1}$.
-One cannot use the same $t_n$ obtained earlier because it will cause self-cancelation in (85), and the accuracy for $t_n$ must be much higher than $t_{n+1}$ to ensure convergence.
+The previous non-trivial zeros used were already known to high precision to $2000$ decimal places in order to compute the $t_{n+1}$ zero.
+One cannot use the same $t_n$ obtained earlier because it will cause self-cancelation in (98), and the accuracy for $t_n$ must be much higher than $t_{n+1}$ to ensure convergence.
 Initially we started with an accuracy of $87$ digits after decimal place for $t_1$, and then it dropped to $7$ to $12$ digits by the time it gets to $t_{10}$ zero.
 There is also a sudden drop in accuracy when the gaps get too small.
-And as the gap gets too small, it has to be overcompensated by increasing $m$ higher.
-Hence, these formulas are not very practical for computing high zeros as large numerical precision is required, especially when we get to the first Lehmer pair at $t_{6709}=7005.06288$, the gap between next zero is about $\sim 0.04$.
+Hence, these formulas are not very practical for computing high zeros as large numerical precision is required, for example, at the first Lehmer pair at $t_{6709}=7005.06288$, the gap between next zero is about $\sim 0.04$.
 Also, the average gap between zeros gets smaller as $t_{n+1}-t_{n}\sim\frac{2\pi}{\log(n)}$, making the use of this formula progressively harder and harder to compute.
-The open problem is whether all non-trivial zeros can be generated in this fashion.